 To help you make the best possible start to your research, and because core skills are reviewed at Transfer of Status, it is essential that you start thinking about this right at the beginning of your DPhil.
 You should have a project initiation meeting with your supervisor during the first weeks to get the process going, and then review and update it regularly.
-The Project Initiation Plan Template (available: https://www.mpls.ox.ac.uk/graduate-school/information-forpostgraduate-research-students/progression) provides a useful framework for this.
+The Project Initiation Plan Template (available: Progression and Key Milestones- Mathematical, Physical and Life Sciences Division (ox.ac.uk) provides a useful framework for this.
 It will help you start thinking about your research question and methodology, the skills and equipment that you will need, and about other aspects of your DPhil activities.